tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-POTENTIAL_ISSUE if dwc:establishmentMeans is bdq:NotEmpty; otherwise NOT_ISSUE
+POTENTIAL_ISSUE if dwc:establishmentMeans is bdqval:NotEmpty; otherwise NOT_ISSUE

 #### Information Elements